X

 |---|---|---|

-| Systemic drug levels | High | Minimal (<5% of oral dose) |
+| Systemic drug levels | High | Minimal (<5% of the oral dose) |

-| Cardiac risk | Elevated | Not elevated (with local use) |
+| Cardiac risk | Increased | Not increased (with local use) |

-| Gastrointestinal risk | Elevated | Not elevated |
+| Gastrointestinal risk | Increased | Not increased |

-| Renal risk | Elevated | Not elevated |
+| Renal risk | Increased | Not increased |

-| Blood pressure interaction | Yes | No |
+| Blood-pressure interaction | Yes | No |

-| Efficacy for osteoarthritis (knee, hand) | Good | Good — comparable to tablet! |
+| Efficacy osteoarthritis (knee, hand) | Good | Good – comparable to the tablet! |

-| Efficacy for deep joints (hip) | Good | Limited (too deep for penetration) |
+| Efficacy deep joints (hip) | Good | Limited (too deep for penetration) |

-| Over the counter | Partially | Yes |
+| Over the counter | Partly | Yes |

 | Substance / medication | Interaction | Recommendation |